BuildOnViction/docs/docs/masternode/create-tomochain-masternode.md

+# create-tomochain-masternode

-We created this tool to help beginner to intermediate masternode owners.
+This tool aims to help beginner/intermediate masternode owners.
-It acts like a terminal wizard which helps you generate a working configuration for docker-compose to run your masternode.
+It acts as a terminal wizard which helps the user generate a working configuration for docker-compose to run the node.

-It includes the following features:
+Using create-tomochain-masternode and docker-compose offers you benefits like:

-- working out of the box docker-compose configuration
+- working "out of the box" docker-compose configuration
-- auto-restart your node on failure
+- auto-restarting your node on failure
 - flexible configuration (storage, logging, ports)

 ## Prerequisites